 Students check in the Sunday night prior to the start date of camp (7/8/2018).

-The 2018 Scholarships applications will open soon!
+The 2018 Scholarships applications are now open!

 There are a limited number of camp scholarships available each summer.
 The majority of scholarships awarded are partial scholarships that cover a portion of the camp tuition.
 A full scholarship is considered the instructional day-only rate ($725).
 A partial scholarship is considered anything less than the instructional day-only rate.